ArtifexSoftware/mupdf/docs/reference/javascript/types/Rect.rst

 .. function:: Rect.isValid(rect)

-	Returns a boolean indicating if the rectangle is valid or not.
+	Returns whether the rectangle is valid or not.

 	:param Rect rect: Rectangle to evaluate.